Why you need to give your employees feedback (and how to do it)

 In other words: feedback is not optional.The single most important thing a boss can do is focus on feedback: giving it, receiving it, and encouraging it.
 Click To Tweet

-We’re huge proponents of the radical candor framework created by Kim Scott, co-founder of Candor.
+We’re huge proponents of the radical candor framework created by Kim Scott.
 We love how she describes building her career around a simple goal: creating bullshit-free zones where people love their work and working together.

 - In Person (in private if it’s criticism and in public if it’s praise)